SEMICeu/documentation/datamodel.md

 ###  Master data management

-The presence of two distinct modelling languages introduces the challenge which one editors should use.
+Working with two (or more) distinct modelling languages simultanously creates a significant challenge.
-It would be a waste of time and effort when editors have to express the same data specification in two distinct modelling languages.
+It would be a waste of time and effort, if the editors would have to express the same data specification in two distinct modelling languages.
-Therefore one modeling language should be selected as the master.
+Therefore, one modeling language should be selected as the "master", from which the other representations would be derived.

-Within the toolchain the master for the semantical model is the UML represenation.
+Within the SEMIC toolchain, the "master" for the semantic model is the UML represenation.
-This decision is motivated by an transformational argument and an editorial argument.
+This decision is motivated based on two compelling arguments: the "transformational argument" and the "editorial argument".

-#### Transformation argument
+#### Transformational argument
 For coherency across all specifications it is easier to transform a UML diagram to a semantic representation, than transforming an semantic representation into a UML notation.
 Turning RDF vocabularies into UML, to fully exploit the graphical notation possibilies, would require to create a new configuration language.
 This language would not only include semantical instructions (such as "this URI is a UML class"), but likely would also need to include styling and other represenation instructions.